 In fiscal 2015, we set a reduction target of GHG emissions intensity for consolidated subsidiaries.
 We will promote the absorption of carbon dioxide by practicing Sustainable Forest Management of the Oji Group Environmental Charter, which was developed in 1997.

-- We will reduce GHG emission intensity by at least 10% compared to the fiscal 2013 level by 2020
+- Reduce GHG emission intensity (t-CO2e/production t) in conjunction with product manufacturing by at least 10% compared to

-Under this management system, the Environmental Management Department of Oji Holdings Corporation, which oversees the management status of the environmental risks and opportunities which have an impact on the overall Group, such as those of climate change, as well as energy consumption and GHG emissions, conducts an evaluation and analysis, reports the results to the Director of the Board and Executive Officer in charge of the environment (Masatoshi Kaku) on a monthly basis, and submits and reports them to the Group Management Meeting once a year.
+Under this management system, the Environmental Management Department of Oji Holdings Corporation, which oversees the management status of the environmental risks and opportunities which have an impact on the overall Group, such as those of climate change, water resources, biodiversity, and forest management, as well as energy consumption and GHG emissions, conducts an evaluation and analysis, reports the results to the Director of the Board and Executive Officer in charge of the environment on a monthly basis, and submits and reports them to the Group Management Meeting once a year.